devexperts/devexperts-time-tracker/docs/README.md

 # Devexperts Time Tracker for Jira Overview

 Devexperts Time Tracker for Jira is a time tracking tool developed by Devexperts.
 It is integrated with Jira, and tracked time goes directly into
 Jira worklogs.
-Time can be tracked using JTT both from Jira interface and from Time Tracker interface.
+Time can be tracked using JTT both from Jira interface and from Time Tracker interface

 ## Tracking from Jira:
 ![Screenshot of a ... showing ...](/assets/images/tracking-from-Jira.jpg)